openstack/ironic-specs/specs/approved/predefined-system-hw-config-single-step.rst

 As cleaning/deploying is executed by ironic service account and not user that initiated clean or deploy, ironic service account needs access to used Swift containers provided by users.
-In multi-tenancy environment this could lead to accessing data not belonging to the tenant by, e.g., guessing or somehow finding out another tenant's URL and feeding that to ironic that has access to it while end-user does not.
-This needs to be addressed separately in future releases.
+In multi-tenant, end-user accessible Ironic API this could lead to accessing data not belonging to the tenant by, e.g., guessing or somehow finding out another tenant's URL and feeding that to ironic that has access to it while end-user does not.
+This issue needs to be addressed separately in future releases.
 There are possibly other use cases that are affected by this limitation and would benefit from addressing this.

 Other end user impact
 ---------------------